1954 was a pivotal year for William B. Gould IV.

 Then came the landmark U.S. Supreme Court decision Brown v.
 Board of Education, and Gould’s path in life became clear to him.

 “I had been attracted to the Episcopal priesthood.
 My father brought me up with the idea that, as the Book of Common Prayer says, ‘Come unto me, all you that travail, that work and are heavy laden,’” Gould says.
 “I had this interest in religion that sort of linked to law.
 And these events heightened my interest in the law.
 Of course, Thurgood Marshall’s picture was on the cover of Time magazine, and I followed the cases that he was arguing very closely.”

 Gould studied history and political science at the University of Rhode Island and met Marshall after the justice visited campus.
-During summer breaks, Gould worked at the A&P grocery store lifting heavy boxes—and then, as a member of the Utility Workers Union, breaking up roads with a pick and shovel.
+During summer breaks, he worked at the local A&P grocery store lifting and carrying heavy boxes—and then, as a member of the Utility Workers Union, breaking up roads with a pick and shovel.
 He understood what it meant to be a laborer and saw unions as progressive—but also as tools to keep minorities and women out of good-paying jobs.

 “Some unions were an obstacle to desegregation.
 And some of the unions, like the industrial unions that emerged in the 1930s, were promoters of civil rights and equality.
 That made me look in the direction of union law,” he says.